plone/training/plone_training_config/instructions.rst

     $ cd training
     $ git clone https://github.com/collective/training_buildout.git buildout
     $ cd buildout
-    $ virtualenv --python=python2.7 py27
+    $ virtualenv --python=python2.7 .
+    $ ./bin/pip install -r requirements.txt

+This creates a virtualenv with Python 2.7 in the folder :file:`buildout` and installs some requirements in it.

 Now you can run the buildout for the first time:

 .. code-block:: bash

-    $ ./py27/bin/pip install -r requirements.txt
     $ ./bin/buildout

-This will take a lot of time and produce a lot of output because it downloads and configures Plone.
-Once it is done you can start your instance with
+This will take a very lot of time and produce a lot of output because it downloads and configures more than 260 Python packages.
+Once it is done you can start your Plone instance with

 .. code-block:: bash